 The bonds you forge through military service mean that you're there for your friends on and off the battlefield.
-But if a fellow service member is struggling with a crisis in a relationship - a breakup, a divorce, infidelity, or other deal-breaking behavior by a loved one - it can be hard to know what to do.
-Here are some strategies that can help.
+But if a fellow service member is struggling with a crisis in a relationship - a breakup, a divorce, infidelity or other deal-breaking behavior by a loved one - it can be hard to know what to do.

 Helpful things to do